neilcharles/geoviz/cran-comments.md

 ## Resubmission
 This is a resubmission.
 Changes made:

-* Quoted 'rayshader' in description and in other documentation
+* Quoted 'rayshader' and 'ggplot2' in description and in other documentation

 * removed donttest and dontrun examples and replaced with smaller, <5 sec versions